Airbus trims A350 output, quarterly loss worse than expected | Malay Mail

 Analysts said the report on cash, a key issue for investors as companies seek to stay afloat, was better than expected.

-In a separate probe, Britain’s Serious Fraud Office yesterday ordered Airbus unit GPT to appear in court on alleged corruption between 2007 and 2012 over a US$3.3 billion (RM14 billion) contract to provide communications services for the Saudi National Guard.
+In a separate probe, Britain's Serious Fraud Office ordered Airbus unit GPT to appear in court on alleged corruption between 2007 and 2012 over a US$3.3 billion contract to provide communications services for the Saudi National Guard.